 Online learning, in its many shapes and sizes, is quickly becoming a typical part of the classroom experience for many of our nation's K-12 students.
 As it grows, educators and policymakers across the country are beginning to ask the question: What does online learning cost?
 While the answer to this question is a key starting point, by itself it has limited value.
 Of course there are cheaper ways to teach students.
-The key question that will eventually have to be addressed is: Can online learning be better and less expensive?
+The key question that will eventually have to be addressed is this: Can online learning be better and less expensive?

 Ultimately, new technology-rich education models will need to be evaluated based on their productivity, that is, the results that they produce relative to the required investment.
 Unfortunately, within the nascent field of online learning, this information simply isn't yet available.
-While embracing the need to understand and illuminate both costs and outcomes, our goal in this paper is to explore the cost issue.
+While we embrace the need to understand and illuminate both costs and outcomes, our goal in this chapter is to explore the cost issue alone.
 We seek, to the extent possible, to compare the costs of digital education on various dimensions with the costs of traditional brick-and-mortar schooling in order to help lay the foundation for the ultimate lens on productivity.

 This analysis is not straightforward, of course, because costs vary within digital education just as they do within brick-and-mortar schooling options.
 Educators and policymakers pursue online learning for different reasons and adopt different flavors of technology-rich models.
-Broadly speaking, today's policymakers and educators appear to pursue online-learning solutions for one or more of three primary reasons: to reduce overall costs (often in response to budget shortfalls); to increase the range of

-Tamara Butler Battaglino is partner of The Parthenon Group and co-founder and co-head of the Education Center for Excellence; Matt Haldeman and Eleanor Laurans are principal and senior principal of The Parthenon Group, respectively. course offerings available to students (such as advanced or remedial classes or unusual subject areas); or, more radically, to use technology to rethink the traditional teaching-and-learning model (primarily reflecting a leader's instructional vision, but often linked to budgetary considerations).
+Broadly speaking, today's policymakers and educators appear to pursue online-learning solutions for one or more of three primary reasons: to reduce overall costs (often in response to budget shortfalls); to increase the range of course offerings available to students (such as advanced or remedial classes or unusual subject areas); or, more radically, to use technology to rethink the traditional teaching-and-learning model (primarily reflecting a leader's instructional vision, but often linked to budgetary considerations).
 Of course, resource allocation varies significantly across these categories.
 Some models explicitly look for savings, while others aim to free up resources from one area for use elsewhere.

-Therefore, we caution readers against looking for one simple "price tag" for online learning, or assuming that savings necessarily translate into a lower overall cost per pupil.
+We therefore caution readers against looking for one simple "price tag" for online learning, or assuming that savings necessarily translate into a lower overall cost per pupil.
 For schools that deliberately use technology to reduce costs in one category in order to free up resources to invest elsewhere, the "savings" are often an important component of the school's overall resource-allocation strategy.
-Still, current and future economic pressures could require school models, both traditional brick-and-mortar and online, to cut costs (or keep costs neutral) relative to today's per-pupil funding levels; this is possible, but further innovation in the field is required to ensure that robust student outcomes are achieved.
+Still, current and future economic pressures could require both traditional brick-and-mortar and online schools to cut costs (or keep costs neutral) relative to today's per-pupil funding levels; this is possible, but further innovation in the field is required to ensure that robust student outcomes are not marginalized in the process.